 Realized gains or losses on the sale of fixed maturity investments are determined using the average cost method and include adjustments to the cost for declines in value that are considered to be other than temporary.
-The Company routinely assesses whether declines in the fair value of its fixed that are considered in the assessment of a security, which include (i) the time period during which there has been a significant decline below cost, (ii) the extent of the decline below cost, (iii) the Company's intent and ability to hold the security, (iv) the potential for the security to recover in value, (v) an analysis of the financial condition of the issuer and (vi) an analysis of the collateral structure and credit support of the security, if applicable.
-Where the Company has determined that there is an other than temporary decline in the fair value of the security, the cost of the security is written down to the fair value and the unrealized loss at the time of the determination is charged to income
+The Company routinely assesses whether declines in the fair value of its fixed maturity investments below cost represent impairments that are other than temporary.
+There are several factors that are considered in the assessment of a security, which include (i) the time period during which there has been a significant decline below cost, (ii) the extent of the decline below cost, (iii) the Company's intent and ability to hold the security, (iv) the potential for the security to recover in value, (v) an analysis of the financial condition of the issuer and (vi) an analysis of the collateral structure and credit support of the security, if applicable.
+Where the Company has determined that there is an other than temporary decline in the fair value of the security, the cost of the security is written down to the fair value and the unrealized loss at the time of the determination is charged to income.